How To Grow Your Website Traffic with SEO

 This last (but not least) step is to ensure there’s a system in place to help us monitor and evaluate our SEO progress.

-This is important since SEO is a long-term game where we would generally need to spend 6 to 18 months before we can see any significant results.
+This is important since SEO for SaaS is a long-term game where we would generally need to spend 6 to 18 months before we can see any significant results.

 Schedule a regular evaluation of your SEO progress, and re-optimize your content according to its performance.